 If your parrot always eyes your grapes while you’re munching away and tries to snatch one, maybe you’ve wondered if it’s okay to give one (or more) to your bird.

 Are grapes safe for your parrot to eat?
 The good news is that grapes are a safe and healthy treat for parrots but should only be fed in moderation as a snack because of their high sugar content.
-We look at the good and the bad of the grape and how much is the right amount for your parrot.
+In this article, we look at the good and the bad of the grape and how much is the right amount for your parrot.

 The Healthy Grape